autonity/autonity-oracle/README.md

 no shutdown of the oracle client is required to detect and apply the change.

 ## Coordination of data sampling
+### The overview
-To coordinate data sampling in the oracle network, the L1 oracle contract issues a round event on every vote period (60 blocks).
+To coordinate data sampling in the oracle network, the L1 oracle contract issues a round event on every vote period (30 ~ 60 blocks).
 The round event carries a tuple `(RoundID, SampleTS, Height, VotePeriod)`, which tell the oracle clients that on round with ID `RoundID`, a data sample with timestamp `SampleTS` is required for the data submission.
 The `Height` stands for the start height of the new round, while the `VotePeriod` stands for the round length of the new round.
 Thus the oracle client can estimate and manage data pre-samplings for the new round and then pick up the nearest sample refering to the required `SampleTS`.

 ![Screenshot from 2023-04-21 04-19-10](https://user-images.githubusercontent.com/54585152/233533092-29b65a39-eb87-496f-9a1e-0741bc7fbd45.png)
+### The data pre-sampling
+To mitigate data deviation caused by the distributed system, a data pre-sampling mechanism is employed.
+When approaching the round's boundary, the oracle server initiates data pre-sampling approximately 15 seconds in advance.
+During this pre-sampling window, the server samples data per second and selects the sample closest to the required SampleTS for data aggregation.
+The round event includes a tuple (RoundID, SampleTS, Height, VotePeriod) indicating the expected SampleTS of data sample and the next round's boundary.

+In a production network, node operators should obtain real-time data from high-quality data sources.
+However, most commercial data providers price their services based on quality of service (QoS) and rate limits.
+To address this, a configuration parameter "refresh" has been introduced for each data plugin.
+This parameter represents the interval in seconds between data fetches after the last successful data sampling.
+A buffered sample is used before the next data fetch.
+Node operators should configure an appropriate "refresh" interval by estimating the data fetching rate and the QoS subscribed from the data provider.
+The default value of "refresh" is 30 seconds, indicating that the plugin will query the data from the data source once every 30 seconds, even during the data pre-sampling window.
+If the data source does not limit the rate, it's recommended to set "refresh" to 1, allowing the pre-sampling to fetch data every 1 second to obtain real-time data.

 ## Version